Articles and Features

 The stainless steel-clad building graces the Provençal city paying homage to its most charming features, namely the well-preserved Roman buildings and the warm sunlight that fascinated Vincent Van Gogh so greatly.
 It was in fact the Dutch painter – who had in Arles one of his most prolific stays – that stated: “Those who don’t believe in the sun down here are truly blasphemous.”

-The 56-metre-high tower is the new, shimmering centrepiece of LUMA Arles, a 27-acre art and culture complex founded by collector Maja Hoffman in 2013 and has opened its doors to the public on June 26, 2021.
+The 56-meter-high tower is the new, shimmering centerpiece of LUMA Arles, a 27-acre art and culture complex founded by collector Maja Hoffman in 2013 and opened its doors to the public on June 26, 2021.
 We take a look at the life and career of the man who designed it, Pritzker Prize-winning architect Frank Gehry.

 “That’s what an architect should do – be able to have an emotional response to their work that lasts through the centuries.”